amirhoseintahmasb/SolMint-BubblegumNFT/README.md

 ├── app/                      # Application code for handling business logic │   ├── compression/          # Compression logic for NFTs │   │   └── compression.ts    # Implementation of compression functionality
-│   │   └── dto.ts            # Data transfer objects for NFT metadata
+│   │   └── handlers.ts       # NFT metadata and all the logical functions for NFT transactions
-│   ├── verification/         # Verification tests for NFT transactions
+│   ├── utils/                # all the logics for NFT transactions │   │   └── utils.ts          # utilities for NFT proofs
-│   │   └── verify.ts         # Verification logic for NFT proofs
+│   │   └── readAPI.ts        # Implements the Digital Asset Standard Read API
-│   └── routes.ts             # API routes for external integration
+│   │   └── helpers.ts        # Helper functions and utilities
-│   └── server.ts             # Server setup and API call handling
+│   │   └── dtos.ts           # Data transfer objects for NFT metadata
-│
+├   └── index.ts/             # Simplify the organization of code.
+It serves as an entry point for importing and exporting modules in project
-├── utils/                    # Helper functions and utilities │   └── readAPI.ts            # Implements the Digital Asset Standard Read API
+│   └── readAPI.ts            # export functionalities for external integration
 │
 ├── programs/                 # Solana smart contract implementation │   └── src/                  # Source files for the smart contract